PurityControl/osra-scripts/README.md

 Vagrant
 =======
 Vagrant files now exist for setting up a fully fledged osra enviroment by downloading the vagrant files and simpley issuing the `vagrant up` command.
 Of course to do this you need vagrant and its requirements installed on the machine.
+See our [wiki page] (https://github.com/PurityControl/osra-scripts/wiki/Vagrant-Installs) for more information.

 TO DO
 =====